Quick, what’s cuter?

 Because there is a demand for these dogs, some breeders purposefully attempt to breed puppies with woolier coats, instead of the standard silky coat.
 One other characteristic of these coats is that they can’t grow long like the standard yorkie coat can.

-Teddy bear yorkie haircuts are the one true way to use this phrase to describe a dog.
+Teddy bear yorkie hair styles are the one true way to use this phrase to describe a dog.
 The other factors above are either not real (the size and color) or they result in a dog that is no longer a real yorkie (crossbreeding to get different hair or face shape).

 But if you simply give your yorkie a teddy bear cut, it is still a Yorkshire terrier.
 But it now resembles a teddy bear.
 That’s legit.